cleveland-metroparks/GIS-Update/README.md

 # GIS Update

-## Major themes and developments
+## Major themes and developments (no major changes from prior)
-* Zoo Facilities process starting
+* Zoo Facilities process
 * Cleveland Metroparks App RFP review
 * Reservation Map and Pathfinder updates
 * New method for monitoring usage logs on servers to improve usability and security